54th National Conference of the African National Congress: Ramaphosa campaign

-The National Union of Mineworkers endorsed Cyril Ramaphosa for the presidency in September 2016, and the Young Communist League of the South African Communist Party (SACP) endorsed him as early as January 2017.
+The National Union of Mineworkers endorsed Cyril Ramaphosa for the presidency in September 2016, and the Young Communist League of the South African Communist Party endorsed him as early as January 2017.
 During the same period, Ramaphosa spoke out against corruption in his public addresses.
 However, internal ANC campaigning is rarely overt, and it is widely accepted that Ramaphosa did not publicly launch his campaign (though unofficially) until an SACP event, organised in memory of Chris Hani, in Uitenhage, Eastern Cape on 23 April 2017.
 Speaking at the event alongside Mcebisi Jonas, who had been fired as Deputy Finance Minister by Zuma shortly after making public claims about corruption in government, Ramaphosa criticised factionalism, patronage, and rent-seeking among state and party officials, and said that he would support a judicial commission of inquiry into allegations of state capture.
 Ramaphosa campaigned under the banner #CR17 Siyavuma, on a platform of anti-corruption and pro-industrialisation, pro-investment economic policies.
 His economic agenda was set out in his "10-Point Plan."
 He was supported by the Congress of South African Trade Unions and the SACP, as well as by politicians including Angie Motshekga and Pravin Gordhan.

 The financing of Ramaphosa's campaign, which reportedly cost several hundred million rand, has more recently become the subject of various allegations against Ramaphosa.
 Most prominently, the Public Protector Busisiwe Mkhwebane implicated his campaign in financial misconduct.
 However, the Constitutional Court overturned her findings in July 2021.